WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 - Enable hiding Registry Keys (Enable / Disable)
 - Registry Keys Items (List)
 - Debug Mode (Enable / Disable)
+- Delay Execution (Enable / Disable)
+- Delay TIme (Number)
   On default File Hiding and Process Hiding are enabled also the driver is hidden in the Registry (if enabled).
 BSOD is disabled and the lists are just
   "mocks" a few are real processes but I suggest to edit it and add you're own stuff.
+  If you don't want to calculate the time in seconds on youre self just use *TimeConverter.py* :).
   The Debug Mode is disabled on default but it logs everything it currently does by using a bit modified *console.hpp* that can be found in *defs.hpp* ;p.

 ## delivery.cs
 This file is a mockup of what a Payload delivery might look like for this rootkit.
 It wont work right now but I plan on hosting a download link from my Rasperry Pi!
 It also includes a UAC bypass since the Kernel Exploit needs to run with Admin Privileges and a *cleanup* function.
 It is my first c# script so dont excpect much guys😅!

+## BTW
+I highly suggest reading the comments in the USER CONFIGURATION since otherwise you might understand something wrong;
+Not everything is optimised 😉.

 ## Some More Stuff 🤓